Lower Limb Dystonia

 - When lower limb dystonia occurs in adults, it is often due to an identifiable cause such as stroke, Parkinson’s disease, trauma, or psychogenic causes.

 - In some cases, lower limb dystonia appears without any apparent external cause.
 In many of these cases, the symptoms appear primarily or only in the context of walking or running.

-- Treatment may include botulinum neurotoxin injections, oral medications, physical therapy, or a combination.
+- Treatment options include botulinum neurotoxin injections, oral medications, deep brain stimulation, physical therapy, or a combination of approaches.